avyaktrout/Oggy/README.md

 - Oggy remembers facts, preferences, and patterns from past conversations
 - Ask it to remember things explicitly or let it learn automatically
 - Project-scoped: conversations belong to specific projects for organized context
+- **AI-powered suggestions**: Oggy generates contextual questions and advice based on your projects and learning science best practices (spaced repetition, project decomposition, deep work scheduling, etc.)
+- **Save tips**: Save useful advice to a collapsible Saved Tips panel at the bottom of the page

 **Training Panel**:
 - Train Oggy on conversation quality with dual-mode benchmarks testing: